YuHsuan-Hwang/Letter-Case-Converter-2/README.md

 uWebSockets v0.14.8

 ## Issue
-sometimes cannot decode the message and display the result
+server side:\n
+decoded message sometimes has extra data, converted message sometimes has missing data.
+Sometimes causes failure in decoding and displying the result in the client side.\n terminate the program by ctrl c before all threads finishing the tasks cause error messages.